 For those who drink, they’re also selling beer – they even mention that it’ll help “strangers become friends”.

-And hey, it may be good to read our first tattoo guide for a refresher on what to prepare if you’re planning on getting inked.
+And hey, it may be good to read my guide for first tattoos for a refresher on what to prepare if you’re planning on getting inked.

 Our experience at Kuching Tattoo Festival 2022

-We weren’t planning on getting a new piece (not yet anyway), so we mostly spent the time looking around and mingling.
+I wasn’t planning on getting a new piece, so I mostly spent the time looking around and mingling.

 Some tattoo artists explained that they would bring some items like prints and stickers to sell over the weekend when there might be more of a crowd, while others already had some merchandise prepared.

-In the end, we went home with an increased appreciation for body art and our local tattoo scene.
+In the end, I went home with an increased appreciation for body art and our local tattoo scene.